CO Solution Center Help

 No. Privacy regulations prohibit the faxing of W‐2s.
-After February 15, employees who need a duplicate W‐2 must use the At Your Service (AYSO) website to view and print duplicate copies of their own Form W‐2.
+Employees who need a duplicate W‐2 must access UCPath online to view and print duplicate copies of their own W‐2.

-I did not work last year, so why did I receive a W‐2 Statement?
+I did not work last year, so why did I receive a W‐2?

 For tax reporting purposes, wages are reported in the calendar year in which they are paid, rather than when they are earned.
-You may have worked during December and received your pay on the first banking day of the following year.
-Also, you may have received accrued vacation leave pay out (Terminal Vacation Pay) in a separate payment from your final earnings.
+You may have worked during December of the prior year but received your pay on or after the first banking day of the following year.
+Also, you may have received an accrued vacation leave pay out (Terminal Vacation Pay) or Incentive Award Program (IAP) bonus in a separate payment from your final earnings.

 Why aren’t my December earnings reflected in my W‐2?

 For tax reporting purposes, wages are reported when they are paid, rather than when they are earned.
-December monthly earnings are paid on the first banking day in January and are therefore reported in the new tax year.
-Similarly, biweekly hours worked on or after December 13, 2010 were paid on Wednesday, January 6, 2011, and are not reflected on your 2009 W-2.
+For employees paid monthly, December earnings are paid on the first banking day in January and are therefore reported in the new tax year.
+Similarly for employees paid biweekly, hours worked in December may not be paid until January, and are not reflected on your W-2.

-Why do the amounts on my W‐2 form differ from my last earnings statement/check stub year‐to‐date information?
+Why do the amounts on my W‐2 differ from my last earnings statement/check stub year‐to‐date totals?

-Payroll Services has time prior to issuing the W‐2 form to make earnings adjustments.
-These adjustments may result from the processing or recovery of employee salary overpayments, as well as end‐of‐year processing of other earnings‐related transactions and adjustments.
+Payroll Services has time prior to issuing the W‐2 to make earnings adjustments.
+These adjustments may result from the processing of employee salary overpayments recovery and other end‐of‐year transactions.

-Why doesn’t Box 1 agree with my annual salary?
+Why does Box 1 not agree with my annual salary?

 Box 1 reflects your taxable gross earnings.
 Taxable gross earnings are your total gross earnings less any tax‐deferred deductions or salary reductions, such as: